John Smith (explorer): Encounter with Powhatan Confederacy

 In 1860, Boston businessman and historian Charles Deane was the first scholar to question specific details of Smith's writings.
 Smith's version of events is the only source and skepticism has increasingly been expressed about its veracity.
 One reason for such doubt is that, despite having published two earlier books about Virginia, Smith's earliest surviving account of his rescue by Pocahontas dates from 1616, nearly 10 years later, in a letter entreating Queen Anne to treat Pocahontas with dignity.
-The time gap in publishing his story raises the possibility that Smith may have exaggerated or invented the event to enhance Pocahontas' image.
+The time gap in publishing his story raises the possibility that Smith may have exaggerated or invented the event to enhance Pocahontas's image.
 However, professor Leo Lemay of the University of Delaware points out that Smith's earlier writing was primarily geographical and ethnographic in nature and did not dwell on his personal experiences; hence, there was no reason for him to write down the story until this point.

 Henry Brooks Adams attempted to debunk Smith's claims of heroism.
 He said that Smith's recounting of the story of Pocahontas had been progressively embellished, made up of "falsehoods of an effrontery seldom equaled in modern times".
 There is consensus among historians that Smith tended to exaggerate, but his account is consistent with the basic facts of his life.
 Some have suggested that Smith believed that he had been rescued, when he had in fact been involved in a ritual intended to symbolize his death and rebirth as a member of the tribe.
 David A. Price notes in Love and Hate in Jamestown that this is purely speculation, since little is known of Powhatan rituals and there is no evidence for any similar rituals among other Native American tribes.
 Smith told a similar story in True Travels (1630) of having been rescued by the intervention of a young girl after being captured in 1602 by Turks in Hungary.
 Karen Kupperman suggests that he "presented those remembered events from decades earlier" when telling the story of Pocahontas.
 Whatever really happened, the encounter initiated a friendly relationship between the Native Americans and colonists near Jamestown.
 As the colonists expanded farther, some of the tribes felt that their lands were threatened, and conflicts arose again.